 |Duration & Attendance||Qualification||Tuition fees||Fee type|

 - An upper second-class honours degree (or equivalent undergraduate degree) in a relevant discipline.

 - Applicants might also be considered if they aren’t a graduate or their degree is in an unrelated field, but have relevant experience and can demonstrate the ability to work at postgraduate level.
-Including Computer science or Science or Maths at an appropriate level.
+A levels in Computer science or Science or Maths.

 - Applications will be reviewed on a case-by-case basis.
 Depending on previous background and experience, applicants may be required to take one or more pre-sessional courses (for example in programming, statistics, or maths) prior to the start of the programme.
 These courses will be free to MSc offer holders.